gungunsingh8391-star/linux-progress/PART2_CONFIGURATION_ENVIRONMENT/theory.md

 ## Setting PATH variable
 The PATH variable is often set by the .profile startup file with this code:
-PATH=$PATH:$HOME/bin
+`PATH=$PATH:$HOME/bin`
-PATH is modified to add the directory $HOME/bin to the end of the list, which is an example of parameter expansion.
-Now $HOME/bin is added to the list of directories searched.
+PATH is modified to add the directory `$HOME/bin` to the end of the list, which is an example of parameter expansion.
+Now `$HOME/bin` is added to the list of directories searched.

 ## export command
-use_case: to convert shell var to env var. "export PATH" to make the content of PATH var available to child.
+use_case: to convert shell var to env var. `export PATH` to make the content of PATH var available to child.